Abdullah Khan II: The struggle for the unification of the state

 In 1557, Abdullah Sultan captured Bukhara with the support of Sufi sheikhs and became its ruler.
 In 1561, he was bold enough to proclaim his father Iskander as supreme khan of the Uzbeks.
 He had previously ruled Kermine and Miankal.
 Abdullah's father was more interested in religious rites, so he entrusted the conduct of state affairs to his son Abdullah Sultan.

 Abdullah set out to combine all four of the Shaybanids: Bukhara, Samarkand, Tashkent and Balkh in one single state.
 This took many years and it was only in 1582 that he was able to create a single state out of the four Shaybanids.

 To achieve unification, he had to fight a long war to take possession of Tashkent.
 He then took control of Fergana and in 1573 took Balkh after a long siege.

-In 1574, he attacked Karshi, Karshi and Hisar, adding to his possessions.
+In 1574, he attacked Qarshi and Hisar, adding them to his possessions.
 In 1576, he fought off armies from Samarkand and took Tashkent.
 In the service of Abdullah Khan were Kazakh sultans Sheehan and his son Tauekel.

 In 1582, Abdullah Khan marched to Dasht-i-Kipchak.
 Bobo Khan was killed and his fortresses at Shohruhiya Sairam and Ahangeran were captured.
 In 1583, his son Abd al-Mumin captured and plundered Mashhad.
 In the same 1583, after the death of his father, Abdullah Khan was declared ruler of the Uzbeks and his state was called the Bukhara khanate.